BlazePxly/killmessage-plugin/README.md

 # NOTE
 ## The developer is still learning.
-## If you have any advice, please contact me discord @blazepxly or https://discord.gg/Yma54mCRwz
+## If you have any advice, please contact me discord @blazepxly